 - if the PDCP entity is to be associated with one AM RLC entity after PDCP re-establishment:

 - stop and reset t-Reordering;

+- if the PDCP entity is associated with at least one RLC entity configured with rlc-OutOfOrderDelivery:

+- perform header decompression using EHC for all stored PDCP SDUs if drb-ContinueEHC-DL is not configured in TS 36.331 [3];

-- apply the ciphering algorithm and key provided by upper layers during the re-establishment procedure.
+- reset the EHC protocol for downlink (if configured) if drb-ContinueEHC-DL is not configured, see TS 36.331 [3];- apply the ciphering algorithm and key provided by upper layers during the re-establishment procedure.

 Rapporteur comment: R2-2008034 is a corresponding CR for R2-2008030, which is composed of the procedure avoiding EHC decompression failure and EHC protocol reset procedure.
 One thing we need to note is that we are trying to resolve the issue for the case that LTE RLC out-of-order delivery is configured.
 Please share your views.